- The steps for creating a RAD pattern

 - In the supercontrol description window, specify the name of the supercontrol.
 This name must necessarily be SC_Form (SC_ is the prefix defined in the code style: it is not required if no code style is used).

-- In the "Content" tab of the supercontrol description window, specify:
+- In the "Content" tab of the supercontrol description, specify:

-- Create and position the buttons used to manage the records displayed in the table.
+- Create and position the different buttons of your window (validation, cancelation, print and browse buttons, ...).
 These buttons can have any name.

 Caution: if the user is allowed to apply a skin template to the windows created by RAD, you must define the type of button that must be used in the skin template.
 This information can be defined in the modifier ("Skin template" category).